 How Much Does Roof Replacement Cost?

 When it’s raining outside, and then it’s raining from your kitchen ceiling, it’s time to think about replacing your roof.
-With the average roof replacement cost between $5,434 and $11,151, there are many elements to consider as you budget for this vital project.
+With the average roof replacement cost between $5,619 and $22,000 and the national average cost at $11,536, there are many elements to consider as you budget for this vital project.

 Roof repair isn’t a project that any homeowner looks forward to, but the roof replacement cost is even less appealing.
 Maintenance and care will prolong the life of any roof, but sooner or later shingles and flashing wear out, and it’ll be time to replace the whole roof to protect the integrity of the structure and prevent damage and hazards.
-While replacing a roof is expensive, it’s such a fundamental part of a home’s structure that the cost is understandable, as is the specialized labor needed.
+Replacing a roof can be expensive, with the average homeowner paying anywhere from $5,619 to $22,000 and the typical national average cost sitting at $11,536.
+However, roof replacement is such a fundamental part of a home’s structure that the cost is understandable, as is the specialized labor needed.
 Several factors can raise or lower the cost of new roof materials and labor, so doing some research before needing to do an emergency repair or replacement is a good plan.